-Recall from Chapter 1 that the goal of the corporate strategist is to exploit synergies through administrative control that cannot be replicated by mere investors.
+Recall from Section 1 that the goal of the corporate strategist is to exploit synergies through administrative control that cannot be replicated by mere investors.
 Head Quarters, where the corporate strategists reside, is ultimately the custodian of corporate advantage.
 Its goal is to ask (and help answer) the question of why the collection of businesses they administer is worth more than what they would be worth if operated independently.

 We will use “HQ” to refer not only to corporate head-quarters in a multi-divisional corporation but in fact to any administrative unit making strategic decisions that cut across multiple businesses.
 These could be regional, national or divisional headquarters, or indeed the holding company of a portfolio of companies (as in a business group).
 To the extent any of these entities are responsible for ensuring that the set of businesses they administer creates more value than what they would if operated independently, they are in effect pursuing corporate advantage.
 In addition HQ may also be the organizational or physical location of shared service units.

-This chapter focuses on the mechanisms of influence, or the Influence Models, available to HQ to achieve this objective, given a fixed portfolio composition.
-This focus is critical in order to understand each component of corporate advantage clearly; HQ’s create corporate advantage through the decisions they make about portfolio composition (the topics of chapters 4-9), but also about how they manage the businesses that exist in the portfolio (this chapter and chapter 10, which focuses on the organizational macro-structures used to manage the portfolio), as well as how they manage the process of bringing businesses into the portfolio (chapters 12 and 13).
-Of course, there are complementarities between decisions about what value chains go into the portfolio (i.e. the scope of the multi-business organization, deriving from the diversification and refocusing choices covered in Chapters 4 and 7), the organizational macro-structure (chapter 10) and the influence model that HQ uses to derive synergies and generate corporate advantage (this chapter).
-We will elaborate on these linkages at the end of this chapter.
+This section focuses on the mechanisms of influence, or the Influence Models, available to HQ to achieve this objective, given a fixed portfolio composition.
+This focus is critical in order to understand each component of corporate advantage clearly; HQ’s create corporate advantage through the decisions they make about portfolio composition (the topics of sections 4-9), but also about how they manage the businesses that exist in the portfolio (this section and section 10, which focuses on the organizational macro-structures used to manage the portfolio), as well as how they manage the process of bringing businesses into the portfolio (sections 12 and 13).
+Of course, there are complementarities between decisions about what value chains go into the portfolio (i.e. the scope of the multi-business organization, deriving from the diversification and refocusing choices covered in Sections 4 and 7), the organizational macro-structure (section 10) and the influence model that HQ uses to derive synergies and generate corporate advantage (this section).
+We will elaborate on these linkages at the end of this section.
 To begin with, we focus on the models of HQ influence on a portfolio of businesses, given its scope and organizational macro-structure.

-In Chapter 1, we said corporate advantage comes broadly from either portfolio assembly (“selection”) or portfolio modification (“synergy”).
+In Section 1, we said corporate advantage comes broadly from either portfolio assembly (“selection”) or portfolio modification (“synergy”).
 We defined “synergy” as an umbrella term to describe the various ways in which the cash flows and discount rates of businesses in a portfolio can be modified through administrative influence.
 Synergy is the means through which corporate advantage is created relative to a typical investor who can assemble the same portfolio of investments (without exercising administrative influence over them, as he lacks decision rights to do so).

-In this chapter we explain how the appropriate Influence Model for HQ—defined as the way HQ influences individual businesses in the portfolio—is contingent on the choice of how corporate advantage is being pursued.
+In this section we explain how the appropriate Influence Model for HQ—defined as the way HQ influences individual businesses in the portfolio—is contingent on the choice of how corporate advantage is being pursued.

 HQ influence in portfolio assembly (selection)